 Information about the School District's governmental funds is presented starting on Exhibit "C" of this report.
 Governmental funds are accounted for using the modified accrual basis of accounting.
-The governmental funds had total revenues of over \$161.1 million and total expenditures of nearly \$164.7 million in fiscal year 2019.
-Total governmental fund balances of \$50.5 million at June 30, 2019, decreased nearly \$2.0 million from the prior year.
-This decrease in fund balance resulted from the net of \$6.8 million increases in fund balance of the general and debt service fund and a \$8.8 million decrease in fund balance of the capital projects fund.
-Capital projects fund balance decreased due to construction costs of the new high school and renovations of other buildings which used the accumulated fund balance from prior years.
-The general and debt service fund increased due to additional state and local funds.
-Property taxes increased by almost \$4.7 million and State funds increased by approximately \$858 thousand.
-The main increase in expenditures was salaries (\$2.7 million) and TRS pension cost (\$3.4 million).
-Capital projects fund reserves decreased by \$8.8 million during the fiscal year due to additional construction costs.
-The general fund had an increase of \$6.3 million during fiscal year 2019.
+The governmental funds had total revenues of over \$181.2 million and total expenditures of over \$188.8 million in fiscal year 2020.
+Total governmental fund balances of \$89.1 million at June 30, 2020, increased over \$38.6 million from the prior year.
+This increase in fund balance resulted from the combination of net increases of the general fund (\$8.0 million), capital projects fund (\$29.1 million) and debt service fund (\$1.5 million).
+The general fund balance improved due to a 12.9% increase in property taxes received as compared to prior year and a 7.4% increase in state revenues.
+These additional revenues were offset by an \$8.8 million increase in expenditures, mainly attributable to growth, a \$3,000.00 increase to the teacher state salary scale and a slight increase in teacher retirement system cost.
+The increase in the capital projects fund was a result of \$8.6 million received in state fund reimbursements and \$40 million in bond proceeds to be spent on future facilities, transportation and technology.
+These revenues were offset by an increase in expenditures of about \$15.3 million from the previous year for the continuation of the new high school, multiple renovations to existing buildings and transportation and technology needs.

-Shown here is an illustration of property tax and state funds received in the past 6 years:
+Shown here is an illustration of property tax and education state funds (QBE) received in the past 6 years: